microbox/node/README.md

 ### Performance

 [Node snapshot](https://github.com/nodejs/node/issues/17058) is enabled for 12.x version.
-It have better performance that official nodejs alpine image.
+It have better performance then official nodejs alpine image.

 ### Q&A